-The Social Studies Standards Recommendation Committee (SRC) was appointed by the Governor, Lt.
-Governor, and the Speaker of the House of Representatives.
-The SRC began their review of the revised social studies standards in fall 2016.
-After 10 months of work, the SRC completed their proposed Tennessee Academic Standards for social studies draft.
-The State Board of Education heard the proposed standards on first consideration at their quarterly April board meeting.
+The Social Studies Standards Recommendation Committee (SRC) was appointed by the governor, lieutenant governor, and the speaker of the House of Representatives.
+The SRC began its review of the revised social studies standards in Fall 2016.
+After 10 months of work, the SRC completed its proposed Tennessee Academic Standards for social studies draft.
+The State Board of Education heard the proposed standards on first consideration at their quarterly April 2017 board meeting.
 In July 2017, the State Board approved the social studies standards on final reading.
 Educators across the state reviewed the new social studies standards during the 2018-19 school year for full implementation during the 2019-20 school year.

 Additional questions about the social studies standards review process can be directed to TNStandards.Review@tn.gov.